I WAS BORN

 I PLAYED A LOT OF MUSIC

 I chose my first instrument of the cello at age seven and learned it right through high school.
 I now play and teach cello professionally (including rock cello) as well as having learned piano, guitar, percussion and singing.
 I have also taught myself clarinet, mandolin, piano accordion, ukulele, bass and viola with the aim of learning as many instruments as humanely possible within my lifetime.

 I AM VERY DRAMATIC

 I’m one of those people who can be both extremely shy and remarkably vivacious.
 I’ve spent the better part of my life being the former, but from the moment I was introduced to drama as a nine-year-old I was intoxicated by it.
-As a teenager, I discovered “Doctor Who” and can legitimately credit it to being responsible for me friendship with one of my closest friends, my fiance and my entire acting career; I am an actor for the same reasons as David Tennant: I want to play the Doctor one day.
-And also I love acting.
+As a teenager, I discovered “Doctor Who” and can legitimately credit it to being responsible for me friendship with one of my close friends and my entire acting career; I am an actor for the same reasons as David Tennant: I want to play the Doctor one day.
+And also I love acting, especially stage combat.

 I TOOK A STEP SIDEWAYS